Air Defense

 Sources: Buk-M2E Air Defence Missile System - Army Technology, Buk-M2E - Army Recognition, 9S18 Kupol Tube Arm - GlobalSecurity, 9S18M1-3 Target Detection Radar - VPK.name, Buk-M3 Radar Destroyed in Donbas - Defense Express

-The 9S18 family is a radar component rather than a missile launcher; it supports Buk batteries by searching airspace and feeding target data to command and firing vehicles.
+The 9S18 family is a radar component rather than a missile launcher; it supports Buk batteries by searching airspace and feeding target data into command and firing-vehicle networks.

 Compatible itemItem typeCompatibility evidence